fsprojects/FSharp.Data.Toolbox/src/FSharp.Data.Toolbox.Sas/README.md

 =======================

 F# Type provider for SAS dataset files (sas7bdat).
-This library allows exploratory, information-rich programming with SAS files and provides native access to SAS datasets.
+This library allows exploratory programming with SAS files and provides native access to SAS datasets.
 No SAS software or OLE DB providers required.

 This work is based on: